Julian Sands' family speak out as search for missing actor continues - ExBulletin

 - Julian Sands’ family speak out as search for missing actor continues

+- Naseeruddin Shah says Bollywood bubble will soon burst with films in other languages doing well: Satyanash Hogaya Hai.

+- Nepal earthquake hits villages in the Himalayas, and one person is confirmed dead

-- Donald Trump ends another legal challenge to New York Attorney General’s investigation
+- Donald Trump withdraws his second lawsuit against the New York State Attorney General

-- Ticketmaster presented as a powerful monopoly during a hearing in the Senate
+- Completed in April 2023, Ciliwung Sodetan is part of Jakarta’s flood control master plan – kagama.co